 In this independent study, we tried to recognize the concentration of analytics professionals and employers across various cities in India as well as infer emerging trends in this area.
 Below is a snapshot of the major takeaways of the research.

 Analytics as a domain cuts across industry verticals and is growing fast globally.
 With India supplying business analytics capabilities to huge MNCs at the best possible performance to cost ratio, the scope for a professional in this field is phenomenal.

 Delhi, Mumbai, Pune and Bangalore universities are the alma-maters of one-eighth (or 12.5%) of all current professionals in analytics.
-IIM Calcutta and Bangalore provides 3% professionals in analytics, followed by IIT Bombay and BITS (another 3%).
-63% analytics professional have a work experience between 3 to 10 years corroborating the fact that analytics is relatively a latest skill set in Indian perspective.
+IIM Calcutta and Bangalore provide 3% professionals in analytics, followed by IIT Bombay and BITS (another 3%).
+63% analytics professional have a work experience between 3 to 10 years corroborating the fact that analytics is relatively the latest skillset in Indian perspective.

 There are three significant modes in which analytics is being utilized by organizations.
 Various organizations, ranging from HDFC and Vodafone to Reliance Retail and ICICI have set up their own in-house analytics team.
 Secondly, a number of third parties IT/ITES service providers have started offering analytics solutions.
 They continue to provide analytics as a service in a global delivery model, to drive cost-effective deployment in partnership with on-shore stakeholders.

 Download our Mobile App